Space sexology: History

 In 2018, Alexander Layendecker and Shawna Pandya co-wrote "Logistics of Reproduction in Space".
 In it, they present the body of research that has been produced on topics of human sexuality, reproduction and development in space.
 They also explored some of the logistical challenges associated with these topics.
-However, they concluded that the current literature on such topics remains scarce, and that there is not enough data to assert whether conception, gestation, and development can safely (or successfully) occur in space.
+However, they concluded that the literature on such topics remains scarce, and that there is not enough data to assert whether conception, gestation, and development can safely (or successfully) occur in space.

 Most recently, in 2021, Dubé and colleagues highlighted the importance of considering space sexology as a scientific field and research program.
 Noting a significant lack of research related to space intimacy and sexuality, their article titled "The Case for Space Sexology" explores the risks and benefits of studying these basic human needs in an extraterrestrial context.
 They posit that the use of a biopsychosocial framework could expedite and improve research among space organizations while contributing to the health and well-being of future space inhabitants.
 Since the publication, the authors have commented on the growth of support among the research community and space sector for the advancement of space sexology.
 For example, Maria Santaguida, co-author of the article, stated in an interview with Mic that: "More and more researchers around the globe and people working in the space sector recognize that addressing human intimate and sexual needs in space is one of the keys to unlocking our long-term expansion into the universe".

 It has been argued that NASA's rigid stance on sexuality in space may be softening.
 When asked to comment on Dubé and colleagues' "The Case for Space Sexology" by a MIC journalist, a NASA representative stated that "Should a future need for more in-depth study on reproductive health in space be identified, NASA would take the appropriate steps."
 In contrast with NASA's historically blunt rejections of proposals regarding sex and space, this response has been interpreted as a signal of change – one which may open the door for future exploration of human sexuality in space.